Frequently Asked Questions

 No. It can cost no more to build a passive solar house than a similar conventional structure.
 Considering its energy savings over time, a passive solar house is LESS expensive than a conventional house.
 Energy bills are commonly reduced by at least 75% for the life of the house, a veritable cash windfall for most people.

-In North Carolina, our houses have a typical seasonal indoor range of about 25 degrees, without operating mechanical heating or cooling systems.
+In North Carolina, our houses have a typical year-round indoor temperature range of less than 30 degrees, without operating mechanical heating or cooling systems.
 This means that unheated, our houses drop to about 55 degrees when outdoor temperatures go to zero; un-cooled, they climb to 78 degrees when outdoor temperatures reach 100 degrees.
-This extremely narrow range of indoor temperatures translates into very modest annual energy costs.
-Our own house uses less than $350 in electricity per year.
+This narrow range of indoor temperatures translates into very modest annual energy costs.
+Our own house uses less than $400 in electricity per year and less than $800 in propane.

 Passive solar design makes irrefutable economic sense.
 These economic facts are measurable – unlike the immeasurable pleasure of living in a house that is warm and sunny in winter and cool and shady in summer.